Are you writing articles but ignoring SEO on your blog?

 If the purpose of a blog is to keep your business relevant, but the search engines can’t find your content, what good is it doing?
 None.
 Stop wasting your time by ignoring SEO.

 Does this sound a bit overwhelming?
 It certainly can be, which is why businesses like yours so often hire teams like ours.
 You can leverage our SEO expertise and make your content work as hard as you do.
-If you want to have a conversation, contact a member of the Network 9 team today at 1.212.979.8055.
+Let’s have a conversation!
+Contact a member of the Network9 team today at 1.212.979.8055.